network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-4.md

 - Configure VLANs per previous labs
 - Bundle Eth3 and Eth4 on both switches as an LACP port-channel in `mode active`
     - Allow all VLANs to traverse the link
-- Configure both switches with a SVI
+- Configure both switches SVI's per diagram
-- Allow VLANs to reach router sub-interfaces
+- Ensure L2 reachability to router sub-interfaces

 ### 3. Router Configuration